E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/W90_cube_format_non-orthogonal/readme.rst

    :scale: 25 %
    :align: left

-This modules allows the User to output volumetric data, e.g. the Wannier functions on a real grid, in the GAUSSIAN CUBE format even when the unit cell of the periodic calculation is defined by non-orthogonal lattice vectors.
+This modules allows the User to output volumetric data, e.g. the Wannier functions on a real space grid, in the GAUSSIAN CUBE format even when the unit cell lattice vectors of the periodic calculation are non-orthogonal.
+The User can activate this feature by inserting the following two lines in the input file:
+`wannier_plot = .true.`

+`wannier_plot_format = cube`

+In addition, one can also specify the cut-off radius for the Wannier functions, i.e. the radius of the sphere that must fit inside the parallelepiped in which the Wannier function is plotted, via the `wannier_plot_radius` keyword.
+The number of atoms to plot with the volumetric data can be implicitly defined by the `wannier_plot_scale` keyword.

-The module is part of the Wannier90 code [1]_.
+This module is part of the Wannier90 code [3]_.
+The name of the subroutine that implements it is  `internal_cube_format` and can be found in the `plot.F90` file within the `src` folder.

 ..
-[1] Comput.
+[3] Comput.
 Phys.
 Commun. **185**, 2309 (2014)